 Each Town Council member is elected by the voters of the Town for a 4-year term of office.
 These terms of office are staggered so that only two Council members run for office each year (with only one seat open each fourth year).
 This system provides for stability and continuity in our Town Government.
 Each Council member receives a salary of $1 per year, which is traditionally donated to a charitable cause.

-The Town Council meets on a regular basis, on the second Monday evening of each month.
-In addition, the Council members spend many hours at various committee, board, and special meetings.
+The Town Council meets on a regular basis, on the second Monday evening of the month, at least ten (10) times per year.
+In addition, the Council members spend many hours at various committee, board, workshops, and special meetings.
 By state law, all meetings are open to the public, and members of the community are encouraged to attend meetings to be informed on issues concerning our community.

 ANNOUNCING CANDIDACY: Section 106.021, F.S., states that a person must appoint a treasurer (the candidate may be his/her own treasurer) and designate a depository prior to qualifying for office, obtaining petitions, accepting contributions or making expenditures.
 However, nothing in this section prohibits a person from announcing his/her intention to become a candidate prior to appointing a treasurer, so long as no expenditures are made in connection with that announcement and no contribution is received.